-The onboard IDE 1 controller can be set as Enabled or Disabled.
+The onboard IDE 1 controller can be set as Disabled or Enabled.
+The default setting is Enabled.

-■ Master Drive PIO Mode:
+► Master Drive PIO Mode:

 ➤ Auto: The BIOS can auto-detect the transfer mode of the IDE devices in order to set its data transfer rate (Default).
 You can select the PIO mode from 0 to 4 of the IDE devices in order to set its data transfer rate.